araobp/sensor-network/README.md

 ## Python for IoT agent

 I think Python is the best choice for writing IoT agent with those IoT low-level blocks.
 I am writing a sample IoT agent with the blocks with Python Tornado package.

 I have also developed a remote management framework ["tega"](https://github.com/araobp/tega) for IoT.

-In addition to that, I am also examining if Ansible can be used for managing the things.
+In addition to that, I am examining if Ansible can be used for managing the things.

 ## Node-RED for rapid IoT prototyping